Dr. Derfogail Delcassian

 My approach

 Translating great scientific discoveries into real therapies that can benefit patients requires scientists, entrepreneurs, policy makers and the public to work together.
-I'm passionate about finding new ways to move promising scientific discoveries from the lab bench to patients, by;
+I'm passionate about finding new ways to move promising scientific discoveries from the lab bench to patients.

 Science in Parliament